FAQ

 What is Homeopathy?

 Homeopathy is used to treat people who are suffering from illness symptoms, rather than the disease itself.
 This is a fundamental difference to conventional medicines; the symptoms are an outward sign of the inner disturbance.
 This means that patients often say when successfully treated with homeopathic remedies “I feel back to myself”, with better wellbeing, energy and sleep as well as an improvement in their symptoms.
 This is incredibly satisfying as a medical doctor!
-Homeopathy works by encouraging the natural immune response with-in the body in a gentle and powerful way, to successfully return the individual to health.
+Homeopathy works by encouraging the natural immune response within the body in a gentle and powerful way, to successfully return the individual to health.

 Can anyone use homeopathy?